fastscape-lem/fastscapelib/fastscapelib-python/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The procedure below assumes that you have first installed the
-Fastscape C++ library in a conda envrionment by following the steps in
+fastscapelib C++ library in a conda envrionment by following the steps
-the main README file of this repository.
+in the main README file of this repository.

 To install the required dependencies in the activated conda
 environment::